Who We Are

 -

 BUSINESS EVALUATION AND TRAINING: Intuba does not consider a project complete until we conduct a regional business seminar led by a certified Intuba Team Leader.
 This two-day seminar will include sound business practices such as reinvesting profits into the community and saving proceeds to repair and maintain boreholes and garden improvements.
-We will also assess the local community's needs and determine what protein project best serves the community and surrounding area.
+We will also assess the local community's needs and determine what protein project best serves the community and the surrounding area.

 -

-‘PROTEIN’ PROJECTS: Intuba will introduce a protein project into each community project depending on the community's needs and potential market.
+‘PROTEIN’ PROJECTS: Intuba will introduce a protein project into each community project, depending on the community's needs and potential market.
 These projects include chicken (either egg or broilers), rabbits, fish, goats, cattle, pigs, etc. These protein projects start small and can be scaled according to the community's needs and abilities.